cjratcliff/ml-compiled/docs/ranking.rst

 Builds upon RankNet.

-The loss is a function of the labeled relevance :math:`y` and the score :math:`s`, summing over pairs of relevance labels:
+The loss is a function of the labeled relevance :math:`y` and the predicted score :math:`s`, summing over pairs of relevance labels where :math:`y_i > y_j`:

 .. math::